liferlisiqi/Vehicle-detection/writeup.md

 Here is the resulting bounding boxes are drawn onto the last frame in the series:
 ![alt text][image7]

+In order to decrease false positives, I use a cache to average the collected boxes from previous frames.
+The method is `collections.deque`,  in this way I do not need to delete the oldest heatmap.

 ---

 ### Discussion